Bike Loan Finance Online :: News

 Finance News

-ASBK to Run Over Summer From 2027
+ASBK to Transition to Summer Racing Schedule in 2027

-ASBK to Run Over Summer From 2027
+ASBK to Transition to Summer Racing Schedule in 2027

-Motorcycling Australia and the ASBK Management Team have announced a significant shift in the Australian Superbike Championship (ASBK) schedule, transitioning to a summer calendar starting in 2027.
-This move aims to align ASBK with other major superbike championships worldwide, enhancing the competition's profile and providing a more consistent racing experience for teams and fans. - read more
+Motorcycling Australia and the ASBK Management Team have unveiled plans to transition the Australian Superbike Championship (ASBK) to a summer calendar starting in 2027.
+This strategic move aims to synchronise ASBK with other major superbike championships worldwide, enhancing the competition's profile and providing a more consistent racing experience for teams and fans. - read more

 Bike Loans Articles